Becoming a Writing Tutor

 POSITION DESCRIPTION FOR WRITING TUTORS

-- Visiting classes to promote use of the Writing Center.
+- Visiting classes to promote use of the Writing Center

-- Solid academic standing and strong writing abilities, particularly in expository genres.
+- Solid academic standing and strong writing abilities, particularly in expository genres

-- Personal qualities conducive to one-on-one conferences, including a friendly, approachable manner; patience; good listening abilities; and a sense of maturity and responsibility.
+- Personal qualities conducive to one-on-one conferences, including a friendly, approachable manner; patience; good listening abilities; and a sense of maturity and responsibility

-The Writing Center will begin accepting applications for Spring 2015 in late November.
-Pick up an application in the Writing Center (Smiddy 107) or download it from Documents at your left.
-A completed application will include a detailed letter of intent, a résumé, and two expository writing samples, preferably with sources.
-Applications may be turned in at Smiddy 107 or emailed to Professor Jim Stafford at firstname.lastname@example.org.
-The strongest candidates will then be asked to complete a series of exercises and to schedule an interview.
+Download an application or pick one up in the Writing Center (Smiddy 107).
+A completed application will include a detailed letter of intent, a résumé, and two expository writing samples, at least one of which should be source-based and include citations.
+Applications may be turned in at Smiddy 107 or emailed to Professor Jaime Warburton at email@example.com.

 All applications must be submitted by 5:00 PM on March 24th.